Don’t Tell Me To Smile

-Don’t Tell Me To Smile is our second collaboration with the creative team behind BBC Taster.
-It’s an experimental zone on the BBC site where different storytelling devices are merged with new tech to see what resonates.
+Don’t Tell Me To Smile is a collaboration with the creative team behind BBC Taster, an experimental zone on the BBC site where different storytelling devices are merged with new tech to see what resonates.
 It’s a playful space where each project is accompanied by the charming disclaimer; “Experimental idea, some things might break”.

 “One thing we wanted to do was to create a community feeling.
 We added lots of interactive elements that you can respond to, but crucially could also see the response of everyone else who was watching.
 Whether that was the result of a vote, a response to a question, or being able to see at what exact points on a video everyone else had agreed or disagreed with the opinions being posed.”